 When can I apply?

-- Submit an application form and provide all required documentation (including signed terms and conditions).
+- Submit an application form and provide all required documentation (including signed permit conditions).

 - Submission undergoes internal review and assessment by required officers.
 Further contact between City and applicant may be required during this stage.

-- If approved, applicant to be issued invoice for duration of the permit.
+- If accepted by the applicant, applicant to be issued invoice for duration of the permit.

 - Upon receival of payment, applicant will be issued confirmation of permit and permit card.